Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Methods

-The volume constraint is enforced using a constrained sigmoid transformation, following the approach of Hoyer et al. \cite{hoyer2019neural}.
+\paragraph{Topology optimization set-up} We use the density-based formulation of topology optimization, which is the most widely adopted approach, although numerous other formulations are available \cite{sigmund2013topology}.
+The volume constraint is enforced following the approach of Hoyer et al. \cite{hoyer2019neural}, by mapping the outputs of the neural network $\tilde{x}$ to density values $x$ with the following sigmoid transformation:

+where the constant $b(x, V_0)$ is found using a bisection algorithm, such that the final volume of the density field over the design domain $\Omega$ satisfies the prescribed volume $V_0$.

 For the remaining parts, we use the same set-up as for the MMA baselines - i.e. the cone filter with a radius of 2 pixels, and the material parameters set to $E_0=1.0$, $E_{min} = 1e-9$ and $\nu = 0.3$.